 Interested in pursuing graduate study in biodiversity science?

-The BioGEM program provides financial support for recent college graduates who have limited or no prior research experience, prioritizing groups traditionally underrepresented in the sciences.
+The BioGEM program provides financial support for recent college graduates who have limited or no prior research experience.
 Scholars engage in interdisciplinary projects that study how organisms, populations and species respond to their past and present environment and how genetic mechanisms equip organisms to respond to future environmental change.

 Three KU researchers standing on a wooden platform peer into a metal tank filled with water at the KU Field Station.